So, whatās the fixation with ninjas all about? Why am I always saying 'Whatās good, ninjas? š„·' and throwing ninja references everywhere? š„·š„·

 BRO, WHAT ABOUT THE NINJAS?

-Iām at my desk every day, bouncing between work and gaming, so I guess having a strong, flexible back is going to be pretty important, right?
+Iām at my desk every day, bouncing between work and gaming.
+I want to do these things, so I guess having a strong, flexible back is going to be pretty important, right?
 So why am i going to the gym just to move weights up and down? .
 Maybe the focus should be on mobilityāsomething that keeps me moving better and feeling good, rather than just looking a certain way.

 Then thereās the whole food side of things.
 Eating better makes a huge difference.
 Maybe I should start cooking more instead of relying on takeout all the time.
 Because when you feel better physically, itās easier to stay consistent with workouts, which gives you more energy, a better mood, and a clearer mind.
 Itās like this loop where one thing feeds into the next.